sktime/sktime-dl/README.rst

 sktime-dl
 =========
-An additional deep learning with Keras for `sktime <https://github.com/alan-turing-institute/sktime>`__, a `scikit-learn <https://github.com/scikit-learn/scikit-learn>`__ compatible Python toolbox for learning with time series and panel data.
+An extension package for deep learning with Keras for `sktime <https://github.com/alan-turing-institute/sktime>`__, a `scikit-learn <https://github.com/scikit-learn/scikit-learn>`__ compatible Python toolbox for learning with time series and panel data.

 The package is under active development.
 Currently, classification models based off the the networks in `dl-4-tsc <https://github.com/hfawaz/dl-4-tsc>`__ have been implemented, as well as an example of a tuned network for future development.